Frequently Asked Questions for Students

 Will classes be exclusively remote?
 Which ones will be available remotely versus in-person?
 Can I see that in Schedule Builder?

 In addition to indicating whether each class will be offered only remote or have an in-person component, Schedule Builder will also specify whether it will be offered asynchronously to accommodate students living in other time zones.

 Can I take classes exclusively remotely even if the campus is open?

-Yes, for winter 2020 you can choose to enroll only in courses that are being offered remotely.
+Yes, for spring and summer 2021 you can choose to enroll only in courses that are being offered remotely.